-David Zazzaro, the only head men's lacrosse coach in Rhodes College history, enters his sixth season in 2017.
+David Zazzaro, the 2017 SAA Coach of the Year and only head men's lacrosse coach in Rhodes College history, enters his seventh season in 2018.

 A collegiate coach of 20 years, Zazzaro became Colorado College’s sixth head coach in 2002 after a highly successful coaching experience at Colby College, where his 70-52 (.574) record in nine years still ranks him as the program’s all-time winningest lacrosse coach.
 In eight seasons with the Tigers, he compiled a 52-44 (.542) record.